 The table is useful because it can also help you identify products that would not lead to cost savings, which can help you with your comparison.
 Any products that would not lead to cost savings will be highlighted in red under 'amount saved.'

-If you're thinking of refinancing to a fixed-rate loan, remember that the table only considers the term of the fixed rate (e.g. 2 years) and cannot consider the savings that may be achieved once this term expires, or when you take out another loan.
+If you're thinking of refinancing to a fixed rate loan, remember that the table only considers the term of the fixed rate (e.g. two years) and cannot consider the savings that may be achieved once this term expires, or when you take out another loan.

 Discharge fees and break costs may be charged when exiting your current loan, so make sure you check this with your existing lender to ensure that the costs will not outweigh the savings.